If you want water, you need a bucket.

 If you want improvement, you need PDSA.

-That’s Plan-Do-Study-Act.
-PDSA.
-Sometimes you’ll hear it called Plan-Do-Check-Act, or PDCA.
-Same thing; story for another time.
+That’s Plan-Do-Study-Act (PDSA).
+Sometimes you’ll hear it called Plan-Do-Check-Act (PDCA).
+Same thing; the distinction is a story for another time.

 Conceptually, PDSA seems simple.
-In practice, it’s super difficult, especially as group sizes scale up and the work gets more complicated.
+In practice, it’s super difficult, especially as groups increase in size and work gets complicated.

 PDSA is easy